 In this paper, a novel framework of image completion is introduced using multi-resolution representation of image.
 The multi-resolution patch ensures the texture and geometric structure with the fixed size patches instead of using different patches or dynamic size patches.
-The chosen patches are more consistent and adaptive.
+The chosen patches are more consistent and adaptive since the similarity measurement is composed from both color channels and gradient components.
 A common problem to most exemplar-based methods is the effect of priority.
-In currently presented version, a window-based priority which classifies patches in a more suitable way and leads to the pleasant results is introduced.
+In currently presented version, a windowbased priority which classifies patches in a more suitable way and leads to the pleasant results is introduced.
 Moreover, the adaptive patch selection in cases where there are more two patches with the same similarity to source patch is introduced to limit the undesired results.
 This improvement can be applied to most exemplar-based methods.
 Comparison with some new and old methods of the second group is carried out and the results show that our approach produces better quality of output images.
 For future works, a perceptual patch similarity that are more stable and effective and a numerical estimation for quality of the restored image are being further studied.